2.4 Personal Protective Equipment (PPE) and Respiratory Protective Equipment (RPE)

 Surgical masks worn by patients with suspected/confirmed infectious agents spread by the droplet or airborne routes, as a form of source control, should meet type II or IIR standards.

-Eye/face protection should be worn
+Eye and face protection should be worn in combination with:

 A fluid repellent gown should be used if excessive splashing or spraying is anticipated.